 A strong primary health care system is central to improving the health of all New Zealanders and reducing health inequalities between different groups.
-The launch of the Primary Health Care Strategy in 2001, followed by the establishment of Primary Health Organisations (PHOs), set a new direction and vision for primary health care services in New Zealand.
+The launch of the Primary Health Care Strategy in 2001, followed by the establishment of primary health organisations (PHOs), set the direction and vision for primary health care services in New Zealand.

 In this section

-- Primary health organisations (PHOs) are funded by district health boards to support the provision of essential primary health care services through general practices to those people who are enrolled with the PHO.
+- Primary health organisations (PHOs) support the provision of essential primary health care services to people enrolled with a PHO.
 Read more

-- This section covers projects that the Ministry's primary health care delivery team is engaged with, and services delivered through primary health organisations.
+- This section covers the subsidies and services delivered through primary health organisations.
 Read more

 - Publications relating to primary health care in New Zealand.
 Read more